6 Exercise Moves Every Woman Needs to Do

 Next time you hit the gym, take note of the natural segregation between men and women.
 The men can usually be found lifting weights, while most women do cardio for exercise.
 Some will argue that this stereotype is merely a stereotype.
 Plenty of ladies lift.
-However, according to the National Center of Health, only 20% of women do any form of strength training on a regular basis, while Running USA and ACTIVE Network found that noticeably more women than men participate in cardio-intense running events like marathons.
-Running is great, but endless cardio with no strength training leads to an imbalance in your fitness regime.
+And while running is great, endless cardio with no strength training leads to an imbalance in your fitness regime.

 Weight training does more than sculpt your arms and calves; it’s the secret to fat loss and has the power to transform your body.
 By incorporating some simple exercise moves into your workout routine you can burn, tone, tighten, and build lean muscle.
 Here’s where to start:

 1. Split squat

 Grab a pair of dumbbells and find a bench or stable surface of a similar height.
 Stand a few feet in front of the bench and bring your right leg back so your toes rest on the surface of the bench while you remain standing on your left leg.